randallmorey/randallmorey-hugo-website/content/articles/internationalization.md

 cover_art_svg = ""
 date = "2019-01-25T05:00:00+00:00"
 draft = true
-lead = "Internationalized and localized experiences reach more markets, help more people, and improve UX compared to single-language products.
-Moreover, i18n (as it is typically abbreviated), can serve development teams in one important way:  static content management, even if no translation is ever performed.
+lead = "Help more people, reach more markets, and improve UX by adopting internationalization in online products.  <abbr title=\"internationalization\">I18n</abbr>--as it is typically abbreviated--serves development teams in one important way:  static content management, even if no translation is ever performed.
 Internationalization is a win-win, paying for its own development time.
 But the real winners are happier users and a more inclusive&nbsp;web." reverse_header = true title = "Internationalization"